IBM/customer_pos_analytics/README.md

 The steps below explain that.

-* In section 3.1.2 of Jupyter Notebook (not this README file), Insert (replace) your own Object storage file credentials to read the 'PromoConfig.txt' configuration file
+* In section 3.1.2 of Jupyter Notebook (not this README file), Insert (replace) your own Object storage file credentials to read the `PromoConfig.txt` configuration file
 ![png](images/8_insert_configconn.png)